heyted/hdhrepg2myth/README.md

 * Edit the xmltvid values in the channel information section of mythweb/settings to match channel values.
 For example, set the xmltvid values to 2, 3, 4, etc.  This may not need to be done depending on the method used to add the channels.

 * Start Mythfrontend, and go to "Setup", "System Event Handlers", "LiveTV started".
-Type "/opt/hdhrepg2myth/hdhrepg2myth.py" without the quotes.
+Enter "/opt/hdhrepg2myth/hdhrepg2myth.py" without the quotes.

 ### Known Issues